-33. Incineration of MSW involving combustion in a furnace which converts waste into ash, gaseous and particulate emissions and heat energy.
+- 33. Incineration of MSW involving combustion in a furnace which converts waste into ash, gaseous and particulate emissions and heat energy.
 In the process the volume reduction is of the order of 90-95% and recovery of heat to produce steam which in turn produces power through steam turbines.
 The efficiency of the technology is linked to the waste characteristics and properties such as moisture content and calorific values.
-It requires high temperature of the 800-1000 degrees Celsius and sufficient air and mixing of waste.
+It requires high temperature of the 800-1000 degrees Celsius and sufficient air and mixing of waste. - 34.
+A Waste to Energy plant based on mass incineration, besides having low efficiency of waste to energy conversion, is contrary to the Rules of 2016 which requires segregation at source. - 35.
+A Waste to RDF plant offers an alternative use as fuel for cement plant, even in case it is not used for power generation in the Waste to energy plant.
+The RDF once pelleted and briquetted has a long shelf life and can be transported over long distances for use as fuel.
+However, what is critical is the calorific value of the RDF and moisture content.
+The Rules of 2016 require a minimum calorific value of 1500 K/cal/kg.

-- 34. A waste to energy plant based on mass incineration, besides having low efficiency of waste to energy conversion, is contrary to SWM Rules 2016 which requires segregation at source. - 35.
-A Waste to RDF plant offers an alternative use as fuel for cement plant in case not used in power generation in the Waste to energy plant.
-The RDF once pelleted and briquetted has a long shelf life and can be transported over long distance for use as fuel.
-However what is critical is the calorific value of the RDF and moisture content.
-SMW Rules 2016 require a minimum calorific value of 1500 K/cal/kg. - Considering low percentage of non-recyclable and combustible organic and inorganic waste in the waste generated in most cities, and recovery of recyclable plastics from the mixed waste by the rag pickers, clusterization of urban civic bodies has been started in some states like Punjab and Haryana pursuant to the Capt.
+Considering low percentage of non-recyclable and combustible organic and inorganic waste in the waste generated in most cities, and recovery of recyclable plastics from the mixed waste by the rag pickers, clusterization of urban civic bodies has been started in some states like Punjab and Haryana pursuant to Capt.
 Mall Singh's judgment by the Tribunal.
-However what is essential is that only waste that is proposed to be used in Waste to RDF or Waste to non-recyclable Energy plants, and the waste that is combustible should alone be transported to the WtE or WtRDF plant after segregating the biodegradable and compostable waste to be composted or bio-methanated at the level of the Municipality.
-Similarly recyclable waste also should be segregated before transporting non-recyclable waste to the WtE plant.
+However what is essential is that only waste that is proposed to be used in Waste to RDF or Waste to Energy plants, and the waste that is non-recyclable combustible should alone be transported to the Waste to Energy or WtRDF plant after segregating the biodegradable and compostable waste to be composted or bio-methanated at the level of the Municipality.
+Similarly recyclable waste also should be segregated before transporting non-recyclable waste to the Waste to Energy plant.
 This will minimise expenditure on transportation and saving on diesel fuel and reduce emissions.
 Additionally, the civic agency will be required to do segregation at the house hold as well as at the municipal level.
-This will also be in conformity with the SWM Rules 2016.
+This will also be in conformity with the Rules of 2016.